cgeguizabal/Anbernic/README.md

 # Arbenic - Brand Website

-This project consists of a website designed for the *Arbenic* brand, where users can explore various sections of the store.
+This **group project** project  consists of a website designed for the *Arbenic* brand, where users can explore various sections of the store.
 The platform allows customers to view products, access special offers, and actively engage with the store experience through subscription buttons and an online shop.

 ---
 #Preview